roboplc/roboplc/README.md

   either `locking-rt` or `locking-rt-safe`. **This is important for real-time applications and must be enabled manually**.

+* If [RVideo](https://crates.io/crates/rvideo) is used, the crate locking policy must be manually adjusted.

+* If [RFlow](https://crates.io/crates/rflow) is used, the crate locking policy must be manually adjusted.

 * As [RTSC](https://crates.io/crates/rtsc) components are lock-agnostic, which requires to specify generic locking types, the modules [`channel`], [`policy_channel`], [`buf`] and [`semaphore`] are now wrappers around RTSC